Support tips reversing crane from one side to the other

 Sometime the head you are trying to use has some obstructions like the tilt drag or the handle itself limiting how far the bracket can easily slide into the plate.
 The Manfrotto 502 head is particularly frustrating when this occurs.
 Its not gonna stop production though.
 When this issue arrises, try removing the tripod handle and retrying to slide the crane onto the head.
 Some times, you make have to push it on partially, then re-install the tripod arm and finish sliding the plate into the tripod head.

 I also want to cover the "tightening screw that locks the release plate on to the tripod head.
-In most cases when the crane bracket is on the side of the tightening screw, the screw is obstructed from freely turning by the camera bracket.
-Do not let this keep the show from going on.
+In some cases when the crane bracket is on the side of the tightening screw, the screw is obstructed from freely turning by the camera bracket.
 These screws have a spring loaded ratcheting system.
 This means that you can pull out the knob and reset its position, thus allowing you to turn a 1/2 turn, pull it out and turn it back the half turn, then let it spring back in and again, tighten up to a half turn each time.